meirisoda/school_fall2023/NTRN201/My Notes/Module 10 - Vitamins and Minerals.md

 	**Korsakoff's**: amnesia, psychosis
 #### Riboflavin
 Involved in energy metabolism, B-vitamin metabolism (converts niacin from tryptophan, activates the b6 coenzyme and folate metablilsm), also is an antioxidant.
-HCl in the stomach releases bound riboflavin --> absorbed by active transport or facilitated diffusion from the small intestine (60-65% efficiency) --> transported through the blood by protein carriers --> converted to coenzyme form mainly in the small
+HCl in the stomach releases bound riboflavin --> absorbed by active transport or facilitated diffusion from the small intestine (60-65% efficiency) --> transported through the blood by protein carriers --> converted to coenzyme form mainly in the small intestine, liver, heart and kidneys
+##### Defiency -- Ariboflavinosis
+Rare and requires 2 months of constnat deficient intake
 #### Niacin
 #### Pantothenic acid
 #### Biotin